 - You verify employee status and provide lump sum payment

 - We distribute the payment to employee 529 college savings plan accounts

 - Monthly enrollment reports help keep tabs on program activity

 - Employees receive email confirmation that payment has been administered, reinforcing program value

 A 529 plan is a tax-advantaged savings plan designed to encourage saving for future college costs.
 529 plans, legally known as “qualified tuition plans,” are sponsored by states, state agencies, or educational institutions and are authorized by Section 529 of the Internal Revenue Code.
 Learn about other factors for 529 college savings plans..

 How do employees sign up for a 529 Plan?

-Who is eligible for this student loan repayment benefit?
+Who is eligible for a 529 Plan?

 Employees must open a 529 plan before this benefit can be applied.
 Employers can offer their contributions to all or any specific subset of employees.